-So how did this one do, considering it’s a sequel?
+So how did this one do, considering it was a sequel?
 My POV?
-It doesn’t disappoint at all.
-It’s really consistent with the characterization and still manage to keep us entertained with its pace like most Japanese sequels.
+It didn’t disappoint at all.
+It was really consistent with the characterization and still managed to keep us entertained with its pace like most Japanese sequels.

 And the most obvious thing was that whole incident was just the beginning.
 They had a long battle in front of them because those terrorists weren’t going to give up that easily after one failed attempt.

 What were the things that were retained to continue the formula?

 - The humor and the bickering and/or bonding among Falcon, Otoya, and Aoi.
 I really liked the ongoing friendship despite the fact that it had been two years now.
 It was really funny how Aoi was saying how she would be embarrassed if Falcon didn’t show up when they were going to celebrate Otoya’s birthday later.
 Then there was the whole thing with Falcon claiming that he cried when he had to get rid of his computers since he needed to be a responsible individual and taking care of his sister and all.
 YET we found out that he was the one at the control center trying to sabotage all those secret sites that were promoting ‘terrorist’ activities, etc.

 - The sibling relationship between Falcon and his sister, Haruka.
 I found it a great consistency and it continued with their bond.
 He was shown as the protective older brother and she was still the cute sister.
 What was different was his role in being her guardian this time.
 It was really funny how he was disapproving her get together with some soccer player, LOL!

 - J’s witty comments.
 I know it was crazy to side with him.
 But sometimes I just loved to watch him versus the rest of the characters.
 I’m so serious.
 He was so cunning yet so right regarding some people’s responses, etc. It was quite humorous seeing them attempt to crack him but can’t or would always fail.